The best doorbell camera: see who's at the door wherever you are

 Reasons to avoid

-The look for the Ring Video Doorbell 3 lives on into the fourth generation, and the camera is well featured; significant tricks that will appeal to those who want to know the most about the front of their home is the full-color pre-roll function, that allows the camera to record footage for four seconds before the motion sensors are activated.
+The look of the Ring Video Doorbell 3 lives on into the fourth generation, and the camera is well featured; a significant trick that will appeal to those who want to know the most about the front of their home is the full-color pre-roll function, which allows the camera to record footage for four seconds before the motion sensors are activated.

 Specifications